-The Office of the Vice Provost and Executive Dean for Regional Campuses and Continuing Education is responsible for formulation and administration of standards and policies for Regional Campuses academic personnel.
+The Office of the Vice Provost for System Affairs and Executive Dean for Extended University is responsible for formulation and administration of standards and policies for Regional Campuses academic personnel.
 The Vice President for Human Resources is responsible for maintaining employee records for all University employees, including academic personnel, and for supplying benefit information for all employees.
-For matters of policy, academic personnel contact the Office of the Vice Provost and Executive Dean for Regional Campuses and Continuing Education.
+For matters of policy, academic personnel contact the Office of the Vice Provost for System Affairs and Executive Dean for Extended University.
 For information on their employment records or on benefits such as retirement or workers' compensation, contact the Vice President for Human Resources.
-Recommendations for promotion, evaluations, and other confidential materials are retained by the Office of the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, where they become part of a confidential personnel file.
+Recommendations for promotion, evaluations, and other confidential materials are retained by the Office of the Vice Provost for System Affairs and Executive Dean for Extended University, where they become part of a confidential personnel file.